 Type II fairy ring symptoms – rings of darker green turf – are caused by the release of nitrogen or other nutrients into the soil profile.
 Type I fairy ring symptoms – rings of dead or declining turf – are usually the result of water-repellent compounds left behind as the fungus grows through the soil.

-.
-Since spring is also a good time to prevent root diseases like summer patch, take-all patch, take-all root rot or mini ring, selecting the right product rotation can deliver a more comprehensive solution.
+Since spring is also a key time to prevent root diseases like summer patch, take-all patch, take-all root rot or mini ring, selecting the right product rotation can deliver a more comprehensive solution.
 Our Fairy Ring Assurance Program provides recommendations for creeping bentgrass, bermudagrass or seashore paspalum putting greens that will not only prevent fairy ring but these other diseases as well.

 Curative fairy ring control requires a three-step approach to (1) halt pathogen activity, (2) bring the soil properties back to normal and (3) prevent recurrence of the disease.

 - Two applications of Velista at 0.7 oz./1,000 ft.2 or Briskway at the enhanced label rate of 0.9-1.2 fl. oz./1,000 ft.2 on a 14-day interval can put an immediate halt to fairy ring activity.
 Tank-mixing with a soil surfactant, followed by at least ¼ in. of irrigation, is recommended to re-wet the soil and aid fungicide movement into the infested area.

 - Cultural practices, including aerification, spiking, heavy irrigation, fertilization and/or additional soil surfactant applications, are needed to remediate the soil and encourage turf recovery.
 Depending on growing conditions and the severity of symptoms, full recovery often takes several weeks, even though the pathogen has been suppressed